 (d) In scheduling witnesses for hearings, the staff shall attempt to schedule witnesses so as to attain a balance of views early in the hearings.
 Every member of the committee may designate witnesses who will appear before the committee to testify.
 To the extent that a witness designated by a member cannot be scheduled to testify during the time set aside for the hearing, a special time will be set aside for the witness to testify if the member designating that witness is available at that time to chair the hearing.
 Rule 15.
+Audiences.-Persons admitted into the audience for open hearings of

+Rule 15.
 Audiences.-Persons admitted into the audience for open hearings of the committee shall conduct themselves with the dignity, decorum, courtesy and propriety traditionally observed by the Senate.
 Demonstrations of approval or disapproval of any statement or act by any member or witness are not allowed.
 Persons creating confusion or distractions or otherwise disrupting the orderly proceeding of the hearing shall be expelled from the hearing.

+the hearing shall be expelled from the hearing.
 Rule 16.
 Broadcasting of Hearings.-(a) Broadcasting of open hearings by television or radio coverage shall be allowed upon approval by the chairman of a request filed with the staff director not later than noon of the day before the day on which such coverage is desired.